MASSACHUSETTS ASSOCIATION OF REGIONAL SCHOOLS

 ARTICLE I - NAME

-This organization shall be called the Massachusetts Association of Regional Schools, hereinafter referred to as the "Association".
+This organization shall be called the Massachusetts Association of Regional Schools (MARS), hereinafter referred to as the "Association.”

-The purpose of the Association shall be to provide for a closer cooperation among and effective communications between all administrators and school committees of the regional school districts in the Commonwealth.
-It shall also be the purpose of the Association to study the problems of regional school districts and to seek the best solutions thereto.
-The representative members of the Association being School Committee, Superintendent, and business officials strive to work closely together so that the regional schools will provide students with a quality education.
+The purpose of the Association shall be to provide for closer cooperation among and effective communications between all administrators and school committees of the regional school districts in the Commonwealth.
+It shall also be the purpose of the Association to study the issues of regional school districts and to identify and provide guidance as to the best options.
+The representative members of the Association shall be the school committee, superintendent, and school business officials who shall commit to working closely together so that the regional schools will provide students with a quality education.

 ARTICLE III - OBJECTIVES